MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-step1.md

 - Block credential stealing from the Windows local security authority subsystem (lsass.exe)
 - Block process creations originating from PSExec and WMI commands

-These rules are well-known by attackers and are commonly used as initial attack vectors when they are not in place.

 ## Exchange email management baseline

 Help prevent initial access to your tenant from an email-based attack with these Exchange email baseline settings:

 - Enable Microsoft Defender Antivirus email scanning.
-- Use Microsoft Defender for Office 365 for [enhanced phishing protection](https://docs.microsoft.com/microsoft-365/security/office-365-security/anti-phishing-protection) and coverage against new threats and polymorphic variants.
+- Use Microsoft Defender for Office 365 for [enhanced phishing protection](/microsoft-365/security/office-365-security/anti-phishing-protection) and coverage against new threats and polymorphic variants.
 - Check your Office 365 email filtering settings to ensure you block spoofed emails, spam, and emails with malware.
 Use Microsoft Defender for Office 365 for enhanced phishing protection and coverage against new threats and polymorphic variants.
-Configure Microsoft Defender for Office 365 to [recheck links on click](https://docs.microsoft.com/microsoft-365/security/office-365-security/atp-safe-links) and [delete delivered mails](https://docs.microsoft.com/microsoft-365/security/office-365-security/zero-hour-auto-purge) in response to newly acquired threat intelligence.
+Configure Microsoft Defender for Office 365 to [recheck links on click](/microsoft-365/security/office-365-security/atp-safe-links) and [delete delivered mails](/microsoft-365/security/office-365-security/zero-hour-auto-purge) in response to newly acquired threat intelligence.
-- Review and update to the latest [recommended settings for EOP and Microsoft Defender for Office 365 security](https://docs.microsoft.com/microsoft-365/security/office-365-security/recommended-settings-for-eop-and-office365-atp).
+- Review and update to the latest [recommended settings for EOP and Microsoft Defender for Office 365 security](/microsoft-365/security/office-365-security/recommended-settings-for-eop-and-office365-atp).
-- Configure Microsoft Defender for Office 365 to [recheck links on click](https://docs.microsoft.com/microsoft-365/security/office-365-security/set-up-safe-links-policies) and delete delivered mails in response to newly acquired threat intelligence.
+- Configure Microsoft Defender for Office 365 to [recheck links on click](/microsoft-365/security/office-365-security/set-up-safe-links-policies) and delete delivered mails in response to newly acquired threat intelligence.

 ## Additional baselines